 Chasing Waterfalls in the beautiful Aberdare National Park

 Aberdare National Park is one of the most beautiful parks in the country.
 I am convinced that the mountains hold secrets that they reveal to those willing to brave them.
-The serenity, oneness with nature and spectacular views you experience in the Mountains is unmatched.
-I have a love-hate relationship with hiking but the reason I keep going back to the trails is the crisp fresh air, raw beauty, clear streams, and of course, the amazing views.
+The serenity, oneness with nature and spectacular views you experience in the Mountains are unmatched.
+I have a love-hate relationship with hiking, but the reason I keep going back to the trails is the crisp, fresh air, raw beauty, clear streams, and, of course, the amazing views.

 Since coming back from Tsavo, I have been craving some time out in nature.
-Going back to the Aberdares has always been top of my list and when I got the opportunity to go back, it was a quick and easy yes.
-The trip was organized by Leetle Adventures and was Kshs.3,750 per person, inclusive of park entry fees, lunch, and transport.
+Going back to the Aberdares has always been top of my list, and when I got the opportunity to go back, it was a quick and easy yes.
+The trip was organised by Leetle Adventures and was KES 3,750 per person, inclusive of park entry fees, lunch, and transport.

 Contents